derailed-archive/gateway/README.md

 ## Documentation

-We don't currently have no documentation because of Derailed still being in pre-alpha stage.
+We don't currently have any documentation because of Derailed still being in a pre-alpha stage.
 Just give us some time.. we need a complete API first!